 When supporting a friend though a difficult period, help keep the pressure low.
 Don’t push the “holiday spirit” on them.
 Offer others space and permission to cancel plans, or initiate a deep conversation on a day you had planned for celebration.

-While we can't get together in the ways we have in Christmases past, don’t isolate yourself.
+Don’t isolate yourself.
 Retired United Methodist Chaplain, Lieutenant Colonel Daniel H. Nigolian of the United States Air Force, encourages those who are struggling to “get with other people.”
 When serving those deployed far from family during the holidays, “Chaplains work very hard to provide fellowship opportunities for the troops whenever and wherever they happen to be,” he shares.

 Nigolian also recommends remaining in contact with those who are feeling blue during the holidays.
 “I always worry about the person who is alone,” he says.
 “I would stay with that person until relieved by someone close to him or her.
 I think it's that important.”
 So stick close and remember that not everything you do together needs to be Christmas related.
 You can choose to connect for no reason at all.